 Vincennes University provides an orientation session for all new staff employees.
-That orientation will include a review of the philosophy, mission, history, and administrative structure of the University; a review of fringe benefit, and University policies and procedures.
+The supervisor notifies the employee of the time of this orientation, which will include a review of the philosophy, mission, history, and administrative structure of the University; a review of fringe benefits; a review of University policies and procedures; and a review of environmental safety.